My Cat Swallowed a Foreign Object: 4 Things to Do & Dangerous Items

 3. Wait for Treatment Instructions

-Do not induce vomiting unless instructed to do so by a vet.
-Some foreign objects can cause additional damage if they are regurgitated.
-Your vet may have you feed your cat a substance like mineral oil to help pass the object through the intestines without causing further harm.
+Do not attempt to induce vomiting even if you think your cat ate a dangerous object or something poisonous.
+Some foreign objects can cause additional damage on their way back up.
+Your vet will let you know if inducing vomiting is necessary and ask you to bring your cat over to the clinic.
+On certain occasions your vet may have you feed your cat a high-fiber meal to help pass the object through the intestines without causing further harm.

 4. Provide Follow Up Care